jjanczur/key-authority-service/README.md

 ## Tests

 Since this project is a demo, I haven't written any tests for it.
 Only code linting is performed, via prettier, which you can run using `yarn lint`.

+## Thanks Amaury Martuny!

+This repo was build based on [Amaury Martuny's tutorial](https://www.toptal.com/ethereum/one-click-login-flows-a-metamask-tutorial) on how to perform signature-based authentication.